By James Buckley

-Power and automation technology group ABB has received an order worth US $26 million to be the main electrical and instrumentation vendor (MEIV) for two oil platforms currently being built for Maersk Oil Qatar.
+Power group ABB has received an order worth $26 million to be the main electrical and instrumentation vendor for two oil platforms currently being built for Maersk Oil Qatar.

 In late 2005, Maersk Oil Qatar and Qatar Petroleum agreed on a plan for further development of the Al Shaheen Field off Qatar.
 The field development plan calls for drilling of more than 160 production and water injection wells during a six-year period, along with 19 new platforms interconnected by sub-sea pipelines.

-ABB system deliveries for the two current platforms will begin during the first quarter of 2008 and are scheduled to be completed by the end of next year.
+ABB system deliveries for the two current platforms will begin during the first quarter of 2008 and are scheduled for completion by the end of next year.
 The platforms will begin operations in late 2009.